Commute-ai/.github/docs/wow.md

 2. Break into subtasks in specific repos:
    - Commute-ai/backend#5 "Setup FastAPI auth" (assigned to Alice)
    - Commute-ai/ui#6 "Create login screen" (assigned to Bob)
-3. Add user story to Week 1 milestone in .github
+3. Set the Week field to Week 1 for the user story
 4. Link subtasks to user story in description
 ```